Hermann von Heeren: Later life

 He retired in Bavaria and acquired the Rottenbuch estate in Ammerthal from the former Rottenbuch monastery.
 He also owned a brewery in Rottenbuch and founded a family fideikommiss.

 On 28 July 1889, Luitpold, Prince Regent of Bavaria elevated him to the Bavarian nobility due to his services to Bavaria's agriculture.

 Personal life

-Johann Hermann von Heeren was married to Spanish-born Maria del Carmen Heeren y Massa (1849–1924), the daughter of Karl August Heeren and the former Maria de los Dolores Ramona Angela Baldomera Massa y Grana. he had four children:
+Johann Hermann von Heeren was married to his Spanish-born first cousin Maria del Carmen Heeren y Massa (1849–1924), the daughter of his uncle Karl August Heeren and the former Maria de los Dolores Ramona Angela Baldomera Massa y Grana. he had four children: